Virginia Tech Income Tax School

 Virginia Mandatory Continuing Legal Education - Self-Report.

 CPA - 16 hours, self-report.
 2 hours CPA Ethics (self-report but we submit your names to VSCPA).
-We have been approved by the Virginia Board of Accountancy to provide Virginia-Specific Ethics Course for 2020
+An additional 8 hours if you also take the Farm Session.

 HERBERT D. (LEY) MILLS - Ley has been involved with the Virginia Tech Income Tax School for 15 years.
 He currently is a Senior Tax Specialist (Stakeholder Liaison - Field) assigned to Communication Stakeholder Outreach (CSO), which is part of Communications and Liaison (C&L) in the Internal Revenue Service.
 He has been with the Service for over 29 years, consisting of 11 years as a Revenue Agent in Compliance and the remaining years as a Senior Tax Specialist.
 As a Revenue Agent, Ley audited Federal Income Tax Returns for various corporations, partnerships, and self-employed individuals.
 He also served as the VITA (Volunteer Income Tax Assistance) Program Coordinator in Northern Virginia (the program helped over 6,000 taxpayers annually).
 As a Senior Tax Specialist, Ley works with tax practitioner and professional organizations in providing information to business owners on relevant tax issues.
 He also served on the District Speakers Bureau.
 Ley is a graduate of Gettysburg College, University of Maryland, and Strayer University, earning a Masters degree in Accounting at Strayer.